Battle of Metz: Background

-Metz is located between the rivers Moselle and Seille.
-The fortifications of Metz consisted of several forts and observation posts with connecting entrenchments and tunnels.
-The city had fallen to the German forces when France was defeated in 1940.
-Following the fall of France, the city was immediately annexed to the Third Reich, as were most districts previously annexed to the Reich that had been lost in 1918.
+Located between the rivers Moselle and Seille, the city of Metz had been fortified since the 1880s, when the area became part of the German Empire.
+Returned to France in 1918, the area retained several forts and observation posts with connecting entrenchments and tunnels.
+In 1940, the city fell to German forces along with the rest of France and was immediately annexed to the Third Reich.
 Most of the Nazi dignitaries assumed it was obvious that Metz, where so many German army officers were born, was a German city.
-At that time, the Wehrmacht did not consider it an important location and the city's defenses were reduced with many guns and equipment removed, although the fortifications were still heavily defended and well armed.
+The Wehrmacht did not consider it an important location and therefore kept only sparse forces in the city after its conquest, although the fortifications were still heavily defended and well-armed.

-However, after the Allied "break out" from the lodgement established by the Normandy landings, the U.S. Third Army raced 400 mi across France, with the German forces retreating in disorder.
-As Third Army supply lines became stretched, material (especially gasoline) became scarce, and Supreme Commander General Dwight D. Eisenhower called a halt to the Third Army advance so that supplies could be stockpiled for Operation Market Garden, an attempt to break into the vital (and heavily industrialized) German Ruhr Valley in the north.
-This pause by Third Army gave the Germans time to reorganize and fortify Metz, in an attempt to contain the Allied advance.
+In 1944, the Allied "breakout" that followed the Normandy landings saw the U.S. Third Army race 400 mi across France.
+The German forces retreated in disorder, but Third Army supply lines became stretched and gasoline and other materiel became scarce.
+Supreme Commander General Dwight D. Eisenhower called a halt to the advance so that supplies could be stockpiled for Operation Market Garden, an attempt to break into the German Ruhr Valley in the north.
+This pause gave the Germans time to reorganize and fortify Metz, in an attempt to contain the Allied advance.

 By the end of August 1944, German forces in Lorraine had managed to reestablish a defensive line around Metz and Nancy.
 According to an order issued by Hitler in March 1944, fortress commanders were to hold their positions at all costs, surrendering only with Hitler's approval, which he would never give.
 Metz was surrounded by forts built by the Germans between 1870 and 1919, then allowed to decay by the French, who possessed the Lorraine region until it was retaken by Germany in 1940.
 The German commanders of the Metz forts were required to follow Hitler's "hold at all costs" order when attacked, in September 1944, by the U.S. Third Army led by General George S. Patton, who had reached Verdun before Eisenhower's order to halt the advance and conserve supplies.
-Hitler understood the pause was due to a supply shortage, and would not last, and he recognized that the Third Army posed a threat to the Saar region of Germany.
+Hitler understood the pause was due to a supply shortage, and would not last, and he recognized that the Third Army threatened the Saar region of Germany.
 Hitler ordered his commanders to hold the Allies "as far west as possible," to give time for the strengthening of the West Wall, which had been depleted to build up the Atlantic Wall.

 The defense of Metz was undertaken by the German First Army, commanded by General Otto von Knobelsdorff.
 The number of German troops positioned in the vicinity of Metz was equivalent to four and a half divisions.